 What is a flex-fuel vehicle, anyway?

-Flex-fuel vehicle can run on gasoline like every other car, or a mix of gasoline and ethanol.
+Flex-fuel vehicles can run on gasoline like every other car, or a mix of gasoline and ethanol.
 E85 contains 85 percent ethanol and 15 percent gasoline.

 Flex-fuel vehicles will not run on compost, Kool-Aid or anything found in Willie Nelson's bus.